singaround/songbook/songs/old-zeb-old-zeb.md

   - song
   - modern_seafaring
 date: 2019-11-11T20:02:45.914Z
 description: The song concerns Capt.
 Zebulon Tilton, who skippered the schooner Alice B. Wentworth out of Vineyard Haven.
 He retired at age 83; Rosie and Gertie were his daughters.
-The song appears on "Cap'n Hawkins' Choice" ( Winter Haven Records).
+The song appears on "Cap'n Hawkins' Choice" (Winter Haven Records).
 ---
 I'm not tired of the wind, I'm not weary of the sea,\
-But she's prob'ly had a bellyfull of a damned old coot like me.\
+But she's prob'ly had a bellyful of a damned old coot like me.\
 I'm bound a-shore, she's gone for better days,\
 But I'll see her topsail flyin' when I come down off the way.